-The use of the LCA gymnasium is available for students and employees during and after school.
-Legacy Christian Academy partners with the local ministry, AIA (Athletes in Action), regarding use of athletic fields.
+The use of the gymnasium is available for students and employees during and after school.
+Legacy Christian Academy partners with the local ministry, AIA (athletes in action), regarding use of the gymnasium and athletic fields; as well as the Greene County YMCA summer youth program.